mongodb/js-bson/docs/upgrade-to-v5.md

 ### `BSON.deserialize()` only returns `Code` instances

 The deserialize options: `evalFunctions`, `cacheFunctions`, and `cacheFunctionsCrc32` have been removed.
-The `evalFunctions` option, when enabled, would return BSON Code typed values as eval-ed javascript functions, now it will always return Code instances.
+The `evalFunctions` option, when enabled, would return BSON `Code` typed values as eval-ed JavaScript functions, now it will always return `Code` instances.

 See the following snippet for how to migrate:

 ```typescript
 const bsonBytes = BSON.serialize(
   { iLoveJavascript: function () { console.log('I love javascript') } },